Brazos Valley Fair & Rodeo Timeline of Events2010 - Steering Committee formed to begin early planning of Brazos Valley

-We invite you to join us in October 18-20, 2019 as we “Showcase Agriculture, Youth, and Education to Enhance Our Texas Culture!”
+We invite you to join us each October as we “Showcase Agriculture, Youth, and Education to Enhance Our Texas Culture!”

 The Fair continues to grow and expand each and every year.
 Understanding that it will take time to develop a tradition and heritage in the Brazos Valley.
 The Fair is only in the early years but already the community is embracing it as a must attend family event.

 Additional Notes from previous years.....